lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 ##### Scrambling Consistency

 The flash physical controller does not keep a history of when a particular memory location has scrambling enabled or disabled.
-This means if a memory locaiton was programmed while scrambled, disabling scrambling and then reading it back will result in garbage.
+This means if a memory location was programmed while scrambled, disabling scrambling and then reading it back will result in garbage.
 Similarly, if a location was programmed while non-scrambled, enabling scrambling and then reading it back will also result in garbage.

 It it thus the programmer's responsibility to maintain a consistent definition of whether a location is scrambled.